-We may evaluate and potentially consummate acquisitions, which could require significant management attention, consume our financial resources, disrupt our business and adversely affect our financial results.
+We may evaluate and potentially consummate acquisitions or investments in complementary business and technologies, which could require significant management attention, consume our financial resources, disrupt our business and adversely affect our results of operations, and we may fail to realize the anticipated benefits of these acquisitions or investments.

 Our success will depend, in part, on our ability to grow our business.
-In some circumstances, we may determine to do so through the acquisition of complementary businesses and technologies rather than through internal development.
+In some circumstances, we may determine to do so through the acquisition of or investments in complementary businesses and technologies rather than through internal development.
+For example, in 2021 we completed the acquisition of Prodigy.
 The identification of suitable acquisition candidates can be difficult, time-consuming, and costly, and we may not be able to successfully complete identified acquisitions.
-In the future, we may acquire, assets or businesses.
+In the future, we may acquire assets or businesses.
 The risks we face in connection with acquisitions include:

-- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - utilization of our financial resources for acquisitions or investments that may fail to realize the anticipated benefits; - inability of the acquired technologies, products or businesses to achieve expected levels of revenue, profitability, productivity or other benefits; - coordination of technology, product development and sales and marketing functions and integration of administrative systems; - transition of the acquired company's borrowers to our systems; - retention of employees from the acquired company; - regulatory risks, including maintaining good standing with existing regulatory bodies or receiving any necessary approvals, as well as being subject to new regulators with oversight over an acquired business; - attracting financing; - cultural challenges associated with integrating employees from the acquired company into our organization; - the need to implement or improve controls, procedures and policies at a business that prior to the acquisition may have lacked effective controls, procedures and policies; - potential write-offs of loans or intangibles or other assets acquired in such transactions that may have an adverse effect on our results of operations in a given period;
+- diversion of management time and focus from operating our business to addressing acquisition integration challenges; - utilization of our financial resources for acquisitions or investments that may fail to realize the anticipated benefits; - inability of the acquired technologies, products or businesses to achieve expected levels of revenue, profitability, productivity or other benefits; - coordination of technology, product development and sales and marketing functions and integration of administrative systems; - transition of the acquired company's borrowers to our systems; - retention of employees from the acquired company; - regulatory risks, including maintaining good standing with existing regulatory bodies or receiving any necessary approvals, as well as being subject to new regulators with oversight over an acquired business; - attracting financing; - cultural challenges associated with integrating employees from the acquired company into our organization; - the need to implement or improve controls, procedures and policies at a business that prior to the acquisition may have lacked effective controls, procedures and policies; - potential write-offs of loans or intangibles or other assets acquired in such transactions that may have an adverse effect on our results of operations in a given period; - liability for activities of the acquired company before the acquisition, including patent and trademark infringement claims, violations of laws, commercial disputes, tax liabilities and other known and unknown liabilities;

-- liability for activities of the acquired company before the acquisition, including patent and trademark infringement claims, violations of laws, commercial disputes, tax liabilities and other known and unknown liabilities; - assumption of contractual obligations that contain terms that are not beneficial to us, require us to license or waive intellectual property or increase our risk for liability; and - litigation, claims or other liabilities in connection with the acquired company.
+- assumption of contractual obligations that contain terms that are not beneficial to us, require us to license or waive intellectual property or increase our risk for liability; and - litigation, claims or other liabilities in connection with the acquired company.

-Our failure to address these risks or other problems encountered in connection with any future acquisitions and investments could cause us to fail to realize the anticipated benefits of these acquisitions or investments, cause us to incur unanticipated liabilities and harm our business generally.
+Our failure to address these risks or other problems encountered in connection with any future acquisitions and strategic investments could cause us to fail to realize the anticipated benefits of these acquisitions or investments, cause us to incur unanticipated liabilities and harm our business generally.
 Future acquisitions could also result in dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities, amortization expenses or the write-off of goodwill, any of which could harm our financial condition.